jjspetz/Astroids/DevGuide.md

 The astroid generation is up and running the next step is to add the key event listeners
 ### 5/3
 The functionality of the original PyGame is complete.
 Now I will need to work on the additional features I wanted.
+### 5/11
+window.requestAnimationFrame() has replaced setInterval() and has broken everything.
+Old working version is saved as v1.
+Code will have to be completely rewritten to imporve performance.